crossley/vicarious_code/README.md

-# vicarious_code
+# Vicarious touch EEG
-Repository to maintain analysis code for various vicarious touch EEG projects.
+This repository contains analysis code for a variety of vicarious touch EEG experiments.
-Data is maintained elsewhere.